The Most Common Woods Used For Construction

 4. Pinewood

 The main selling point of pinewood is its natural light color.
-Depending on the exact species, its color may vary from pure white to light brown.
+The species’ color may vary from pure white to light brown.
 However, its distinct feature is shock resistance, which only a few woods have.

 Unfortunately, pinewood has the downside of not being water-resistant, though that’s pretty common among wood types.
 That just means sealing is required.
 Its color also tends to fade as a result of exposure to sunlight.